tcsc/levity/README.md

 ```

 This will issue a soft request for the task to quit by signalling the underlying
 process with a SIGTERM.
-The server ives the task a 5-second grace period to clean
+The server gives the task a 5-second grace period to clean
 up any resources it might have and exit.
 If the process has _not_ exited after 5
 seconds, the server will kill it with a SIGKILL.